stangeor/USA-Regional-Sales-Analysis/README.md

 # USA Regional Sales Analysis

-## 1. Project Overview
+## 1. Overview

-This project analyzes regional sales performance across the United States to identify revenue trends, high-performing regions, and areas requiring business intervention.
+End-to-end regional sales analysis project covering data ingestion, cleaning, exploratory analysis, and executive dashboarding.

-The objective is to transform raw sales data into structured insights using Python for data ingestion and exploratory analysis, and Power BI for interactive dashboard visualization.
+The goal is to convert raw transactional data into decision-ready insights for regional sales optimization.

+Python is used for ingestion and analytical validation.
+Power BI is used for executive reporting and interactive exploration.

 ---

-## 2. Business Problem
+## 2. Business Context

-Sales organizations need clear visibility into:
+Sales leadership needs structured visibility into:

-- Regional revenue performance
+- Revenue distribution across regions
-- Profitability distribution
+- Profitability by geography
+- Category-level performance
+- Time-based sales trends
-- High and low performing segments
+- Margin leakage and inefficiencies
-- Trends over time
-- Operational bottlenecks

-Without structured analysis, decision-making becomes reactive rather than data-driven.

-This project answers:
+Core business questions addressed:

-- Which region generates the highest revenue?
+- Which region drives the highest revenue?
-- Which regions underperform?
+- Which regions underperform on profitability?
-- How do sales vary across categories and time?
+- Are revenues concentrated in a few product categories?
+- Are there seasonal patterns?
-- Where should management focus growth efforts?
+- Where should management focus growth or cost optimization?

 ---

-## 3. Project Architecture
+## 3. Architecture

-Data Flow:
+**Data Flow:**

-Raw Data
+Raw Sales Data
-→ Python Ingestion Script (`ingestion_db.py`)
+→ Python ingestion script (`ingestion_db.py`)
-→ Data Cleaning & EDA (Jupyter Notebook)
+→ Data validation and EDA (Jupyter)
 → Power BI Dashboard
-→ Business Insights
+→ Executive Insights

+This structure ensures reproducibility and separation of concerns.

 ---

-## 4. Tech Stack
+## 4. Technology Stack

 - Python
 - Pandas
 - NumPy
 - Jupyter Notebook
 - Power BI
-- Data ingestion scripting
+- Logging-enabled ingestion pipeline

 ---